sungwoncho/jumpkiq/README.md

 ## Who are you?

-I am a cool dude currently based in Sydney.
+I am a developer currently based in Sydney.
 I am interested in startups and want to build cool products.
 You can contact me on GitHub.

-## Fun fact
+#### Random fact

-The name was inspired by the Ruby background processing gem *Sidekiq*, but this project actually uses *SuckerPunch* instead of *Sidekiq*.
+The name was inspired by the gem *sidekiq* but this project uses *Sucker Punch* for background job processing.

 ## License